cryptoadvance/specter-desktop/docs/faq.md

 ### *How to delete a wallet using a remote full node?*

 You can't delete the wallet if you are using remote Bitcoin Core node - there is no RPC call to do it remotely.
 So, deleting wallet works only on the same computer.
 You can also just delete the wallet manually.
 It's a folder in `~/.bitcoin` directory and in `~/.specter` as well.
+If you use Spectrum/Electrum as a backend, there is currently no way to delete it.
+But we're working on that.

-### *Trying to connect specter-desktop to my remote node on my LAN few times but no success. `bitcoin.conf` has the `server=1` option, should there be something else since I get this error `Process finished with code -1Error message: Failed to connect` message?*
+### *Trying to connect specter-desktop to my remote Bitcoin Core node on my LAN few times but no success. `bitcoin.conf` has the `server=1` option, should there be something else since I get this error `Process finished with code -1Error message: Failed to connect` message?*

 `rpcallowip` and `rpcbind` parameters need to be set in `bitcoin.conf`